 Key Population Stats:

-- Albuquerque is the largest city in New Mexico with a population of over 560,000 in the city and nearly 911,000 people in the metropolitan area.
+- Albuquerque is the largest city in New Mexico with a population of over 560,000 in the city and over 914,000 people in the metropolitan area.

 - Metro area of Albuquerque consists of Bernalillo, Sandoval, Torrance, and Valencia counties.